Tymek Kucharczyk: Euroformula Open

-Kucharczyk is contracted to compete in the Euroformula Open Championship with BVM Racing for the 2025 season.
+Kucharczyk competed in the Euroformula Open Championship with BVM Racing for the 2025 season.
 He secured the title in the second race at Monza, narrowly beating Yevan David by one thousandth of a second and finishing seven tenths ahead of Everett Stack.

+Indy NXT

+On 14 January 2026, it was announced that Kucharczyk will compete in the Indy NXT with HMD Motorsports for the 2026 season.

 Personal life

 Kucharczyk was born in Łodygowice in 2006.
 He named Ayrton Senna his racing hero.